Trix uses the power of storytelling, positive role models, and education to advance the quality of women’s lives around the world.

 is Editor-in-Chief and Co-founder of Trix.
 A journalist with more than a decade of experience, Carly currently runs Google’s internal companywide news platform by day.
 She has a history of founding publications: Before Trix, she opened The Huffington Post’s San Francisco bureau, built Google’s daily newsletter, created an online news outlet from the middle of the Panamanian jungle, and launched a campus magazine while studying journalism at Northwestern University.
 She facilitates storytelling workshops all over the world, volunteers with mental health organizations, and will make up any excuse to visit Latin America.

-is the Creative Director and a founding member of Trix.
+is the Creative Director and Founding Partner of Trix.
 She ensures that Trix’s visual identity represents the strong editorial backbone of the magazine by overseeing the collaborative power of Trix’s creative team.
 She is an avid portrait photographer and was the lead New York photographer for a body positive portrait studio where she worked with clients to help counteract the negative influence media has had on how women view their own physical beauty.
 Angela serves on the associate board of Locally Haiti, and partners with Haitian nonprofits to profile women’s organizations and community leaders across the country.

 |Zoë Beery||/||Story Editor|